 Without THC in your cannabis products, you can’t get high.
 For many users of medical marijuana, getting high is one of the biggest benefits because it removes the pain and suffering and helps calm your nerves.
 You won’t get that with CBD sold legally throughout the United States.

 Even if you’re fully aware that you’re not going to get high from your CBD dose, you might still be expecting more than the product can give you.
-It can take the edge off symptoms like pain, anxiety, inflammation, skin conditions, and more, but it won’t cure you.
-Expect to feel some relief from your symptoms, and you’ll be satisfied with the product.

 - You bought your CBD from the wrong company.